djorellanabmrb/configs-twtg/README.md

 * MONGO_PORT: port to access your mongo
 ## Pagination
 these are environments general to create an pagination:
-* PAGINATION_SKIP: Offset by default
+* PAGINATION_LIMIT: offset by default
-* PAGINATION_LIMIT: count of registers
 * PAGINATION_SORT: ASC or DESC